 The female Curse King extended her hand towards Tyler and cried out, "FOI!"
 The burst of fire summoned by her technique exploded against the ex-agent's back.
 Fortunately, she was strictly an amateur at tech-use, so while the impact staggered Tyler, knocking him off-stride and scorching his fibercoat, it did little real harm.
 She tensed herself for a second try, but the point became moot as Risa's claws slashed into her, the steel bars inflicting a fatal wound.

 The hothead who had started the brawl only then managed to roll to his feet.
 Desperately, he summoned up whatever will he had, thrust both hands forward, and screamed, "ZAN!"
 Whirlwind columns of air burst up around Tyler and Risa, slashing at their bodies while sucking the oxygen from their lungs.
-The punk's powers of mental concentration were greater than his late companion, or perhaps panic gave him strength, but for whatever reason his technique had a much stronger effect that the girl's.
+The punk's powers of mental concentration were greater than his late companion, or perhaps panic gave him strength, but for whatever reason his technique had a much stronger effect than the girl's.
 Tyler felt the wind razors cut through his coat in several places, lightly scoring his arms and things, while the general buffeting effect left him battered and dazed.

 Not wanting to endure another such assault, Tyler forced himself to bring up the Marksman and fire three times.
 His aim was shaky, but he managed to stay on target with two of the concentrated soundbursts, which punched through the ganger's meager chest protection, sprawling him out across the tenement steps.